beldenschroeder/vhg/README.md

 ## Start the app

-To start the development server run `nx serve vhg`.
+To start the development server run `pnpm exec nx serve vhg`.
 Open your browser and navigate to http://localhost:4200/.

-Happy coding!
+To start the app in Docker container locally in production mode, run

+`pnpm exec nx container vhg`
+`docker run -p 3000:3000 -t beldenschroeder/vhg:latest`

+Open your browser and navigate to http://localhost:3000/.

 ## Generate code